hamidnakhaei/daily_surgery_demand_forecasting/README.md

 | $T...1$  | 3   |112|110|139|
 | Actual   | 1   |117|116|145|

-After adding a new column to the data set as "Add_On," its descriptive statistics is as follows:
+After adding a new column to the data set as "Add_On," The summary table of descriptive statistics for it is as follows:

 | Name     | Min | Median | Mean  | Max  | Std.|
 | ------ | ----- | ------| ------| ------|----|
 | Add_On | -9    |7      |6.34   |23     |4.71|
-A new data set is defined with new variables $addx$, where x denotes the change made in the schedule 3 days before the surgury day.
+A new data set is defined with new variables $addx$, where x denotes the change made in the schedule 3 days before each surgery day. \
+The histogram and Q-Q plot of the variable "Actual" are given in the pictures below.
+It seems that "Actual" follows a normal distribution. \

+The histograms of different "T...x" variables are given in the picture below.
+It seems that "Actual" follows a normal distribution.

 # Impact of Day of the Week:
+## Determining whether the day of the week influences daily surgery demand by performing a relevant statistical test.

 # On-Add Dependency on Weekdays:
+## Examining whether the number of on-adds is influenced by the day of the week.
+This is done by Identifying the dates with the highest and lowest on-adds and counting the days where scheduled and actual surgeries match.

 # Regression Model for Prediction:
+## Developing a regression model to forecast daily surgery demand, interpreting the coefficients, and assessing model accuracy.

 # Presenting to Management:
+## Describing how to effectively present the forecast results to hospital management, discussing the confidence level in your predictions, and highlighting the critical aspects of the model.

 # Stratification vs. Dummy Variables:
+## Comparing the use of DOW as a factor with dummy variables against creating separate regression models for each day of the week, explaining the differences and implications of these approaches.

 # Request for Additional Data:
+## Suggesting additional variables that could be requested from the hospital to enhance the predictive accuracy of the model.